MRQL is a query processing and optimization system for large-scale, distributed data analysis, built on top of Apache Hadoop, Hama, Spark, and Flink.

 MRQL (pronounced miracle) is a query processing and optimization system for large-scale, distributed data analysis.
 MRQL (the MapReduce Query Language) is an SQL-like query language for large-scale data analysis on a cluster of computers.
-The MRQL query processing system can evaluate MRQL queries in three modes:
+The MRQL query processing system can evaluate MRQL queries in four modes:

 - in Map-Reduce mode using Apache Hadoop,

-- in BSP mode (Bulk Synchronous Parallel mode) using Apache Hama, and
+- in BSP mode (Bulk Synchronous Parallel mode) using Apache Hama,

-- in Spark mode using Apache Spark.
+- in Spark mode using Apache Spark, and

 - in Flink mode using Apache Flink.